Darko Bulatović: Voždovac

 Bulatović joined Serbian club Voždovac during the 2017–18 winter transfer window.
 However, he played only one season there.

 Return to Sutjeska

 On 16 June 2018, Bulatović returned to Sutjeska.
 On 23 September 2018, Bulatović scored a goal in a 2-1 win against Budućnost in the Montenegrin Derby.
 In his first season back at Sutjeska under coach Nikola Rakojević, the team finished in first place in the Montenegrin First League at the end of the 2018–19 season.

 International career

 Before a friendly match between Montenegro and Turkey on 29 May 2016, Bulatović was initially named in Montenegro's provisional squad by coach Ljubiša Tumbaković.
-On 6 October 2019, Bulatović was called up to the Montenegrin national team by coach Faruk Hadžibegić for two UEFA Euro 2020 qualifying matches against Bulgaria and Kosovo.
-On 14 October 2019, he made his debut for the Montenegrin national team in a Euro 2020 qualifier against Kosovo, which Montenegro lost 2-0.
+On 6 October 2019, Bulatović was called up to the Montenegro national team by coach Faruk Hadžibegić for two UEFA Euro 2020 qualifying matches against Bulgaria and Kosovo.
+On 14 October 2019, he made his debut for the Montenegro national team at a Euro 2020 qualifier against Kosovo, which Montenegro lost 2-0.